MUTHUSINGAM/Handmark_Joins_Detection_Using_Computer_Vision/README.md

 📌 Hand Landmark & Joint Detection Using Computer Vision This project implements real-time hand landmark and full-body joint detection using OpenCV, MediaPipe, and Streamlit.
-It supports real-time video capture from a webcam and visualizes key hand and body joints with labeled annotations.
+It captures video from a webcam and visualizes key hand landmarks and body joints with labeled annotations.

 🚀 Project Structure
 bash